-Between 2025 and 2026 she is visiting PhD at Royal Conservatoire, Antwerp, and at Angewandte Performance Lab, Vienna.
+Between 2025 and 2026 she is visiting PhD affiliated at Royal Conservatoire, Antwerp, and at Angewandte Performance Lab, Vienna.

 She is recipient artist produced by BJCEM - Biennale des Jeune Créateurs de l’Europe et de la Méditerranee for Contested Desires - Creative Europe (2024-2026), exploring decolonial artistic practices in heritage sites and museums.

-As a visual artist, performer, theatre director and researcher she presented in several both institutional and independent spaces, including: Henry Moore Foundation (UK, 2026); Museo Nazionale della Scienza e Tecnologia (Italy, 2025); Great North Museum (UK, 2025); Kunstfort (NL, 2025); Herengracht 401 Foundation (NL, 2025); Pro Progressione (Hungary, 2025); Fondazione Imago Mundi (2025); SUMAC Space (DE, 2024); Tanzquartier DOC+ (AT, 2025); Primavera dei Teatri (Italy, 2024); La Biennale di Venezia (Italy, 2023); Santarcangelo Festival (Italy, 2022); Fabbrica del Vapore (Italy, 2019); Tate Modern Exchange (UK, 2018).
+As a visual artist, performer, theatre director and researcher she presented in several both institutional and independent spaces, including: Henry Moore Foundation (UK, 2026); Museo Nazionale della Scienza e Tecnologia (Italy, 2025); Great North Museum (UK, 2025); Tanzquartier Wien DOC+ (AT, 2025 and 2026); Kunstfort (NL, 2025); Herengracht 401 Foundation (NL, 2025); Pro Progressione (Hungary, 2025); Fondazione Imago Mundi (2025); SUMAC Space (DE, 2024); Primavera dei Teatri (Italy, 2024); La Biennale di Venezia (Italy, 2023); BASE Milano (Italy, 2023); Santarcangelo Festival (Italy, 2022); Fabbrica del Vapore (Italy, 2019); Tate Modern - Tate Exchange (UK, 2017 and 2018); Block Universe Festival / Young In Hong, Royal Academy of Arts (UK, 2017); Art Night London & Whitechapel Gallery (UK, 2017).

 For FULL CV and ENQUIRIES/